 He ceased; and Ellen felt that his determination was unalterable.
-She could not speak; but taking his hand, she pressed it to her lips; and they saw each other no more.
-Mr. Langton and his daughter, shortly after, returned to the sea-port, which, for several suc-ceeding years, was their residence.

-After Ellen's departure, Fanshawe returned to his studies with the same absorbing ardour, that had formerly characterized him.
-His face was as seldom seen among the young and gay; - the pure breeze and the blessed sun-shine as seldom refreshed his pale and weary brow; and his lamp burned as constantly from the first shade of evening, till the grey morning light began to dim its beams.
+She could not speak; but, taking his hand, she pressed it to her lips, and they saw each other no more.
+Mr. Langton and his daughter shortly after returned to the seaport, which, for several succeeding years, was their residence.
+After Ellen's departure, Fanshawe returned to his studies with the same absorbing ardor that had formerly characterized him.
+His face was as seldom seen among the young and gay; the pure breeze and the blessed sunshine as seldom refreshed his pale and weary brow; and his lamp burned as constantly from the first shade of evening till the gray morning light began to dim its beams.
 Nor did he, as weak men will, treasure up his love in a hidden chamber of his breast.
-He was in reality the thoughtful and earnest student that he seem- ed.
-He had exerted the whole might of his spirit over itself, - and he was a conqueror.
-Perhaps, indeed, a summer breeze of sad and gentle thoughts would some- times visit him; but, in these brief memories of his love, he did not wish that it should be revived, or mourn over its event.
+He was in reality the thoughtful and earnest student that he seemed.
+He had exerted the whole might of his spirit over itself, and he was a conqueror.
+Perhaps, indeed, a summer breeze of sad and gentle thoughts would sometimes visit him; but, in these brief memories of his love, he did not wish that it should be revived, or mourn over its event.

 There were many who felt an interest in Fanshawe; but the influence of none could prevail upon him to lay aside the habits, mental and physical, by which he was bringing himself to the grave.
-His passage thither was consequently rapid, - terminating just as he reached his twentieth year.
-His fellow students erected to his memory a monument of rough-hewn granite, with a white marble slab, for the inscription.
-This was borrowed from the grave of Nathanael Mather, whom, in his almost insane eagerness for knowledge and in his early death, Fanshawe resembled.
+His passage thither was consequently rapid, terminating just as he reached his twentieth year.
+His fellow-students erected to his memory a monument of rough-hewn granite, with a white marble slab for the inscription.
+This was borrowed from the grave of Nathanael Mather, whom, in his almost insane eagerness for knowledge, and in his early death, Fanshawe resembled.